Remember Your Needs as Caregiver

 It is important not to ignore feelings of depression or anxiety, but instead to seek help.
 Many support groups exist for people with cancer and their loved ones.
 In addition to providing support, these groups provide a place where you can get tips from other caregivers who are in the same situation.
 Individual counseling can be very helpful, as can medication (when appropriate) to relieve anxiety and depression.

 Continue to ask your loved one what is most helpful to him or her, and seek help for yourself when you need it.
 Try not to be too self-critical.
 Don’t expect that you or your loved one will always do everything perfectly.
 A serious illness is both difficult and challenging.
-By just by being there you are helping.
+By just being there, you are helping.